jpirnat/CS562Project/README.md

 The CS562 project

-This is a repository where we will work on our database project!!!
+This is a repository where we will work on our CS562 project!!!

 read input file for relevant fields information schema querying